eavilaes/WorkflowDSL/README.md

 ## TO-DO list
-1. Add relationships from different tasks to information.
-2. UserTask requires Information, ServiceTask requires and produces, and SendTask requires (optionally) information.
+1. OCL: There must be one and only one Begin and End tasks in a workflow.
+2. OCL: "Send and Receive" must belong to different users.

 ## Check list
-1. OCL: "Send and Receive" must belong to different users.

 ## Known bugs
 - None (yet)